-Rafts are counted as one boat, while kayaks, inflatable kayaks and inner tubes are counted as 1⁄2 a boat.
+Rafts are counted as one boat, while kayaks, inflatable kayaks and inner tubes are counted as $\frac{1}{2}$ a boat.
 Counts were done on Saturdays at Fowlers Rapid in 2017.
 Counts did not start until the scheduled releases started which creates a window of water by which to travel down the river on.
 That did not occur until the weekend of July 22, 2017.
 The highest count within a two-hour period was 284 boats on July 29, 2017.
 Counts were not done on the upper section in 2017.
 Counts were done on two days on the upper section in 2015 which confirmed that boat densities were still substantially lower than the identified exceedance thresholds.
-Counts had not been done on the upper since 2013.
-Counts will be considered in 2018 for the upper.
-The peak count on the upper section in 2015 was 121 boats on August 2.
+Counts had not been done on the upper section in 2015 was 121 boats on August 2.
 Figure 2 on the next page reflects the peak density counts on the gorge section for the last six years.
 Note that counts are not done every Saturday during the river season.
 Based on past trends it makes sense that counting on the six weekends starting July makes the most sense regarding capturing peak boating densities.